-- CART with Gini is probably the most used technique... - \bullet Other criterion based on χ^2 homogeneity or based on different local predictors (generalized linear models. . .)
+- CART with Gini is probably the most used technique... even in the multi-class setting where the entropy may be more natural. - \bullet Other criterion based on χ^2 homogeneity or based on different local predictors (generalized linear models. . .)

 Choice of the split in a given region